 Fellows assist in providing legal representation to the District of Columbia in one of the 12 Divisions at the OAG.

 Fellows are selected by OAG and are expected to begin their year-long commitment in mid-January.
 Completion of the full fellowship term is required.
 Selection criteria include admission to practice law by a state Bar, excellent oral and written communication skills, effective interpersonal skills, and a commitment to public service.
-Application information can obtained through one of the six participating law schools in the Ruff Fellowship program:
+Application information can obtained through one of the eight participating law schools in the Ruff Fellowship program:

 - The George Washington University Law School